neeilgupta/LyftLogic/README.md

 # LyftLogic

-LyftLogic is a full-stack **training and nutrition planning system**
+LyftLogic is a **deterministic training and nutrition planning system** built for people who care about *consistency, realism, and trust*.

-Instead of trusting model output directly, LyftLogic treats AI as an **untrusted proposal generator** and enforces all important rules **deterministically in code**.
+Instead of treating AI output as truth, LyftLogic treats AI as an **untrusted draft generator**.
+All important logic — constraints, calories, macros, structure, and edits — is enforced **deterministically in code**.

-The result is plans that are **stable, explainable, versioned, and realistic** — not random or vibes-based.
+The result: plans that are **stable, explainable, versioned, and human-sane** — not vibes-based.

 ---

-## � Project Status
+## 🚦 Project Status (Feb 2026)

-**Current state (v1 stable):**
+**Current state (v1 functional):**

+### Training
+- ✅ Deterministic plan generation
+- ✅ Regeneration with **versioned snapshots**
+- ✅ Index-stable diffs + explanations
+- ✅ Restore previous versions
+- ✅ Realistic lifting rules enforced in code

+### Nutrition
-- ✅ **Training system**: Full generation and regeneration with versioned snapshots, diffs, and restore
+- ✅ Deterministic meal generation
-- ✅ **Nutrition system**: Full generation and regeneration with versioned snapshots, diffs, and deterministic deduplication
+- ✅ Regeneration with versioned snapshots + diffs
+- ✅ Hard allergen blocking (fail-closed)
+- ✅ Diet constraints enforced
+- ✅ Slot-based meals (breakfast / lunch / dinner / snack)
-- ✅ **Deterministic versioning**: Both systems support reversible, diffable plan evolution
+- ✅ **Deterministic calorie repair** (post-pass boosters)
-- ⚠️ **Macro calculator**: Scaffold in place; mathematical implementation incomplete
+- ✅ Slot-aware boosters (e.g. honey in oats, oil only in savory meals)
+- ✅ Daily **macro & calorie aims** (guidance, not tracking)
+- ✅ Debug data hidden behind toggle

+### Macro Calculator
+- ✅ Fully implemented (metric math)
+- ⚠️ Used for guidance + target setting (not yet a hard constraint engine)

+### Persistence
-- 🚧 **Persistence**: Version storage and restore features are intentionally staged (coming soon)
+- 🚧 Version storage + restore intentionally staged (next milestone)

 ---

-## 💭 Why LyftLogic Exists
+## 💡 Why LyftLogic Exists

-Most fitness planning tools treat AI output as gospel.
+Most fitness apps:
+- Trust AI output blindly
+- Regenerate from scratch
+- Lose context on every edit
+- Hide logic behind “smart recommendations”

 LyftLogic does the opposite.

-The system prioritizes:
+**Design priorities:**
-1. **Trust through verifiability** — Every constraint is explicit, enforced in code, and human-auditable
+1. **Trust through verifiability**
+   Every rule is explicit, enforced, and auditable.
-2. **Determinism over novelty** — Regenerating a plan twice with the same inputs yields the same result; changes are intentional and tracked
+2. **Determinism over novelty**
+   Same inputs → same outputs.
+Changes are intentional and tracked.
-3. **Explainability over magic** — When a plan changes, you see why (the diff), not just that it changed
+3. **Explainability over magic**
+   If something changes, you see *why*.

-This approach trades some degree of "magical personalization" for predictability and confidence.
+This trades novelty for confidence — by design.

 ---

-## �🚀 What LyftLogic Is (and Is Not)
+## 🚫 What LyftLogic Is *Not*

-**LyftLogic is:**
-- A deterministic planning system
-- Explicitly versioned
-- Diff-driven and explainable
-- Designed for iteration, not one-off generation

-**LyftLogic is not:**
-- A "chat until it looks good" app
+- ❌ A chat-until-it-looks-good app
-- A black-box AI fitness tool
+- ❌ A black-box AI fitness tool
+- ❌ A calorie tracker
-- A recommendation engine that resets state on every regenerate
+- ❌ A system that resets state on regenerate

 ---

 ## 🧠 Core Design Principles

 ### 1) AI is never the source of truth
-LLMs generate *drafts*.
+LLMs generate **drafts only**.
-All outputs are validated, corrected, and stabilized by deterministic rules engines before being shown to the user.
+All outputs are validated, corrected, and stabilized by deterministic rules engines.

 ### 2) Constraints are enforced, not suggested
-If a rule exists, it is enforced in code.
+If a rule exists, it is **enforced in code**.
-If something violates constraints, it is rejected — not "recommended against."
+Violations are rejected — not “warned about”.

 ### 3) Plans evolve through versions
-Plans do not reset.
+Plans never reset.
 They **change**, and every change is:
 - deterministic
 - diffed